-Dogs that have consumed greater quantities and are showing more severe symptoms such as seizures and cardiac arrhythmias carry a much poorer prognosis though.
-If these dogs aren’t treated promptly then they could die.
+Dogs that consume greater quantities and show more severe symptoms such as seizures and cardiac arrhythmias carry a much poorer prognosis.
+If these dogs aren’t treated promptly, then they could die.

 If your dog eats decaffeinated coffee grounds, then the risk of them becoming unwell is very low.
 They may show mild symptoms of tummy upset such as vomiting or diarrhea, but as there is no caffeine present, they shouldn’t require any specific treatment.